 There’s some disparity in the autism ranks….
 It has been observed that two distinct divisions could be making their mark amongst people involved in the autism community – as follows:

 1)‘Them And Us: Autists Versus Aspies’

-A recent discussion in a private autism social media group really got this blogger thinking – a person who has a diagnosis of Asperger Syndrome mused that if they were labelled as having autism when they ‘only’ had an Asperger’s diagnosis, was [their autistic diagnosis] insulting to people ‘with autism’?
+A recent discussion in a private autism social media group really got this blogger thinking.
+A person on the site who was given the older diagnosis of Asperger Syndrome mused that if they were considered to have autism when they ‘only’ had an Asperger’s diagnosis, was [their Asperger’s diagnosis] insulting to people ‘with autism’?

 Their main view-point presumably being that Asperger’s is not really ‘proper’ autism, and the implication being that there is a ‘them and us’, in terms of low and high functioning autism.

 (1)Yes, ‘high functioning’ and ‘low functioning’ are labels for autism that are no-longer used, advocated or diagnosed.
 But, they are still used conversationally.
 And people given a diagnoses are often ‘used’ to their ‘label’, even if it isn’t one that’s politically correct, or up-to-date.

 (2)WOW – this individual’s viewpoint (of Asperger’s-type autism spectrum disorder profiles not really ‘being proper’ autism) is concerning!